Crisandro/simpleChat/README.md

 ### Deployed App:
- Simple Chat App link: https://crisandro.github.io/SimpleChat-frontend/ the server is deployed in https://render.com/ the database I use for the app is db4free.net
+ Simple Chat App link: https://crisandro.github.io/SimpleChat-frontend/

 ### About:

 This repository only has the frontend of the app, the backend is running in a different repo that is connected with render.
 This is a real-time chat application built using React, React on the frontend with MUI and NodeJS/Express for the Backend.
 I also added a mysql for the database.
-Note that the database being used is free and it has some limitations and is not recomended for production use.
-This database is also a good resource for education and to make yourself familiar with new features that were introduced in new versions.
-It also requires internet to be used to connect from the database online.
 Moreover, the app still have some limitation and I am still currently adding some features for it to meet high standard functionalities.

 Users are able to login and message other users in real-time.